Leading, composite and sentiment indicators

 Outcome of the review

-The Conference supported organizing a seminar to discuss the role of official statistics and the challenges in producing and disseminating leading, composite and sentiment indicators.
-UNECE is organizing a seminar on the role of national statistical offices in the production of leading, composite and sentiment indicators on 8 - 10 December 2015, in Geneva.
+The Conference supported organizing seminars to discuss the role of official statistics and the challenges in producing and disseminating leading, composite and sentiment indicators.
+UNECE organized the first seminar on the role of national statistical offices in the production of leading, composite and sentiment indicators on 8 - 10 December 2015, in Geneva.

 A group of Swiss universities is carrying out a project to review composite indicators and analyse their conceptual meaningfulness, statistical robustness and role in public debates.
 The outcome of the project will be a valuable contribution to the discussion among official statisticians.